Moor End Academy: History

 The school, that opened in Easter 1972, was originally known as Moor End High School.
 It became a Technology College, as part of the specialist schools programme, in 1999 and it was renamed to Moor End Technology College.
 Moor End converted into an academy as a part of the free schools programme, and was renamed again to Moor End Academy in September 2011.

 Louise Couzens-Abbot resigned as Chair of Governors, in March 2013, when it was revealed that she was a vice girl.

 The controlling body, Moor End Academies Trust, changed its name to South Pennine Academies in July 2017.
 This was due to the building of a new primary school on Moor End grounds, it was opened in 2016.

 Kash Rafiq, a former pupil at the school, was appointed Principal in April 2018, and become 'Executive Principal' after gaining the role of Principal at other schools.

 In July 2022, the start time of the school was pushed back by 10 minutes to 8:30, this was in line with Government guidelines set out in the government white paper, Opportunity for All.
-It was later pushed back to 8:25 in September 2023, although the rule is loosely enforced.

 Organisation

-The school previously had a system of four houses: Beaumont, Castle, Emley, Greenhead (although the website states it is being reworked, it has most likely been abandoned due to the span of time since its deprecation).
+The school previously had a system of four houses: Beaumont, Castle, Emley, Greenhead.
 The roles of Head Boy and Head Girl were introduced in the year 2013–14, but were replaced by "Head Student" in 2022.